«Cadillac ATS vs. The World» : A Web-TV series and multi-plateforms campaign

 Target users and use influence marketing to amplify the message

 Alongside their Web-TV campaign, General Motors has also sought to bring the “social” experience to another level by bringing in new users.
-By partnering with Klout to identify social media influencers (possessing social scores of more than 60), and by offering them 3-day road tests with the Cadillac ATS, GM has focused on influence marketing and campaign ambassadors to extend the broadcast message.
+By partnering with Klout to identify rs (possessing social scores of more than 60), and by offering them 3-day road tests with the Cadillac ATS, GM has focused on influence marketing and campaign ambassadors to extend the broadcast message.

 Convinced of the optimal quality of its new luxury sports sedan, General Motors didn’t hesitate to play on the “extreme experience” by offering also participants the opportunity to sign up to the Cadillac V-Series Academy at Spring Mountain Motorsports Ranch.
 You can be sure that “academics’” learning experiences and test drives will be the subject of future Web-TV series.